CodELA-k12/codela-tools/Best_Practices.md

 **Promote Transfer -** Offer plenty of time for students to assess what they learned and to process how they learned it.
 Focus on aspects of rhetoric, writing, and computational thinking.

-**Promote Other Kinds of Coding Experiences –** It may be unrealistic to learn more than CodELA in your classroom, but that doesn’t mean you shouldn’t encourage students to transfer their new knowledge and skills to learn more about code, even learning how to write their own.
+**Promote Other Kinds of Coding Experiences –** It may be unrealistic to learn more than Codela in your classroom, but that doesn’t mean you shouldn’t encourage students to transfer their new knowledge and skills to learn more about code, even learning how to write their own.

 <br>